 You can come and speak to members of the ONCAMPUS Amsterdam team in relation to a range of issues, for example:

 - Visa advice and guidance

 - Informing us of a change of address or any other changes to your personal details

-- Any questions/concerns you may have with regard to your programme of study
+- Any questions/concerns you may have with regards to your programme of study

-- Any questions you have about letters written in Dutch, for instance from ING or your mobile phone provider (Don’t ignore them as there might be important information in there.)
+- Any questions you have about letters written in Dutch, for instance from IND or the municipality (do not ignore them as there might be important information in there).

-If you have a question or concerns not covered in the list above, please come and see us between 9am and 5pm (Monday to Friday) and we will be happy to provide any assistance we can.
-If you have a confidential matter to discuss please see anyone in the office and ask to speak in private.
+If you have a question or a concern not covered in the list above, please come and see us during our daily reception desk and we will be happy to provide any assistance we can.
+You can also send us an email on [email protected].
+If you have a confidential matter to discuss, please see anyone in the office and ask to speak in private.

 Student advice at UvA

 The Central Student Service Desk (part of Student Services) is the first point of contact for general questions about studying at the UvA.
 You can go there with questions about your choice of study programme, enrolment, student grants and loans, living, accommodation, studying abroad and much more.
 The Central Student Service Desk is at the Roeterseiland Campus, in the central hall on the ground floor of Building E, Roetersstraat 11, 1018 WB Amsterdam.